Sampling

 Language SDKs

-For the individual language specific implementations of the OpenTelemetry API & SDK you will find support for sampling at the respective documentation pages:
+For the individual language-specific implementations of the OpenTelemetry API & SDK, you will find support for sampling in the respective documentation pages: